SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Winter

-The winters are also very mild here daytime temperatures in the mid-50s.
+The winters are very mild here, with daytime temperatures in the mid-50s.
 The evenings dip down a little with temperatures around the mid-40s.

-November through March is also rainy season.
-November starts out slow with just a couple of inches of rain.
-This increases to up to around 4 inches in December, January and February.
+November through March is also our rainy season.
+November starts out slow, with just a couple of inches of rain.
+This increases to up to around 4 inches in December, January, and February.
 It starts to taper again in March.

 The rain is usually a light, cool rain that is easy to walk around in.
-However, at times, there are some stronger storms that blow through, but they usually only last a day or two.
+At times, there are some stronger storms that blow through, but they usually only last a day or two.

 Many visitors combine a Monterey travel vacation with a visit to San Francisco.
 You will find a number of ways to get here from SF.